badabing2005/PixelFlasher/README.md

 **Stage 1**
 Essential selections.

 1. First thing to do is select the factory image, the application will recognize the phone model from the image name.
+(You can download factory images by clicking the blue link).
 2. If Android™ Platform Tools is already in your `PATH` environment, the application will detect it and pre-populate it.
+(You can download the lastest Android™ Platform Tools by clicking the blue link).
 Otherwise you'd have to select where it is installed.
 If you have multiple versions, you can select another version, although it is best to always use the most recent version (The selected version will be identified and displayed.)
 3. If you already have your phone connected to the PC, the application will detect all ADB connected devices (both in adb and fastboot mode) and populate the combo box.